QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Preliminaries

-The symbol $\mathrm{Tr}(\cdot)$ denotes the trace of a matrix, defined as the sum of its diagonal elements.
+Here, the symbol $\mathrm{Tr}(\cdot)$ denotes the trace of a matrix, defined as the sum of its diagonal elements.

-For a single layer, the ideal unitary evolution is followed by a noise channel $\mathcal{N}$ acting locally on each qubit.
-The noisy evolution of layer \(\ell\) is given by
+For a single layer, the ideal unitary evolution is succeeded by a noise channel $\mathcal{N}$ that acts locally on each qubit.
+The noisy evolution of layer \(\ell\) is expressed as:

-with \(\rho_{0}=\rho_{\mathrm{in}}\).
-This factorized form assumes local Markovian noise acting independently on each qubit.
-In particular, we neglect spatially or temporally correlated errors, crosstalk, and explicit two-qubit (gate-dependent) noise terms, treating each $\mathcal{N}^{(\ell)}_i$ as a single-qubit completely positive trace-preserving (CPTP) channel \cite{ma2024tomography}.
-Moreover, we apply the noise channel once per variational layer, i.e., after the ideal unitary $U_\ell$.
-This layer-level approximation simplifies analysis and training; a more hardware-faithful model could instead insert noise after each primitive gate, in particular after two-qubit entangling operations.
+with the initial condition \(\rho_{0}=\rho_{\mathrm{in}}\).
+This factorized representation assumes local Markovian noise acting independently on each qubit.
+Specifically, we neglect spatially or temporally correlated errors, crosstalk, and explicit two-qubit (gate-dependent) noise terms, treating each $\mathcal{N}^{(\ell)}_i$ as a single-qubit completely positive trace-preserving (CPTP) channel \citep{ma2024tomography}.
+Furthermore, we apply the noise channel once per variational layer, that is, immediately following the ideal unitary $U_\ell$.
+While this layer-level approximation simplifies both mathematical analysis and empirical training, a more hardware-faithful model could alternatively insert noise channels after each primitive gate, particularly following two-qubit entangling operations.